pjlintw/finetuning-transfer/README.md

 - 2025.03: We released the paper and code.

-This repository accompanies the paper ["Efficient Model Development through Fine-tuning Transfer"](https://arxiv.org/abs/2501.19393), providing code for all the results.
+This repository accompanies the paper (TBA), providing code for all the results.

 - [Quick Start](#quick-start)
 - [Transfer Fine-tuning](#transfer-fine-tuning)